PhysicistSouravDas/fourword/README.md

-# fourword
+# FourWord
-FourWord is a webapp to ask your friends to describe you with 4 Words.
+FourWord is an experimental web application, where friends describe each other with just 4 Words.